etherscan-io/bitshares.foundation/_workers/2020-02-bitshares-ui.md

 Duties are to review and approve submitted timesheets, as verified by closed issues or merged PRs (referred by the invoices).
 Invoices that can be approved are sent to, and approved on, BitShares Blockchain Foundation for release of funds from escrow to contributor’s account.

+### **Core Coordination Manager - Milos (Digital Lucifer)**

+*   Main Duties: Ensure that efforts of UI and core team are in sync and breaking changes are communicated and accounted for

+Duties are to sync and review progress and discuss priorities for inter-team efforts.

 ### **Developers (Misc)**

 All developers will coordinate efforts to follow prioritization of issues attached by Project Manager or Release Manager based on requirements needed for following the Release Schedule set.
 At the start and end of all milestones the developers should make sure they follow the plan set out for them.
+Bounties are not free for all, and only hand-picked motivated developers that finish the task will be selected.
+Failure to finish within the agreed timeline may result in loss of compensation.

 ### **Budget**

 TODO

-Budget includes development costs for the team.
+Budget includes fixed positions and development costs for the team.

-The daily payout is set to 62 110 BTS, which contains a devaluation multiplier of 1.25.
-In theory, if the price remains the same and the worker is voted active, it will take 8 months to collect the budget for the whole year.

-#### **Table 1 – Team Fixed Expenses**
+#### **Table 1 – Fixed Team Expenses**

 <table>
   <tr>